Check Library¶

 The result

-function is also used as the default value for
+either a passed or failed label based on the result.
+This function is also used as the default argument for all check

 check_equal(output_pixel, reference_model(x, y));